Joint Replacement (Hip)

 Exceptional Care at University Orthopaedic Surgeons

-Our years of experience and advanced training devoted to the care or orthopedic issues, including those of the hip, make us who we are, but our compassionate care of our patients is what makes us dedicated to you.
+Our years of experience and advanced training devoted to the care or orthopaedic issues, including those of the hip, make us who we are, but our compassionate care of our patients is what makes us dedicated to you.
 Our hip replacement specialists, Dr. Brian Edkin, Dr. Michael Eilerman, Dr. Benjamin Kopp, Dr. Michael McCollum, Dr. William Oros, Dr. Brian Tonne, and Dr. Kostas Triantafillou, are unparalleled experts in accurately diagnosing and effectively treating severe hip injuries and conditions in a broad range of patients, and they continuously strive to exceed our patients' expectations in the delivery of care.

-To consult with a University Orthopedic Surgeons hip replacement surgeon, please request an appointment online or call (865) 546-2663 for our UT Medical Center and Sevierville offices or (865) 218-9300 for our West Knoxville office.
+To consult with a University Orthopaedic Surgeons hip replacement surgeon, please request an appointment online or call (865) 546-2663 for our UT Medical Center and Sevierville offices or (865) 218-9300 for our West Knoxville office.